< All blogs

 ISO has deliberately made the wording of the management system the same in ISO27001 as in other standards, such as ISO9001 and ISO14001, so it’s easier to become certified to more than one standard (this layout is often referred to by the rather confusing name “Annex SL”).

-The other part of ISO27001 involves the 93 reference controls contained in Annex A. This is a set of good-practice ideas that you can use to make your organization more secure, and they’re organised into 4 themes – organizational, people, physical and technological.
+The other part of ISO27001 involves the 93 reference controls contained in Annex A. This is a set of good-practice ideas that you can use to make your organisation more secure, and they’re organised into 4 themes – organisational, people, physical and technological.

 Some of these controls may not be relevant to you, in which case you can say so, in a required document called the Statement of Applicability.
 But in most cases the number of inapplicable controls is few, and there’s no alternative but to work your way through implementing them as best you can.